Bruce Woodley: Work with Paul Simon

-During 1965, while in London, Woodley met Paul Simon, following the poor performance of Wednesday Morning 3 A.M. and just prior to the success of Simon and Garfunkel. and prior to the success of Simon's "The Sounds of Silence."
+During 1965, while in London, Woodley met Paul Simon, following the poor performance of Wednesday Morning 3 A.M. and just prior to the success of Simon and Garfunkel's Sounds of Silence.
 Simon and Woodley co-wrote three songs: the million-selling "Red Rubber Ball"—later a Top Five hit for US group The Cyrkle.; "I Wish You Could Be Here," which The Cyrkle and The Seekers both recorded; and "Cloudy" which became an album track on Simon and Garfunkel's hit 1966 album Parsley, Sage, Rosemary and Thyme—the only Simon and Woodley song to appear on both Simon & Garfunkel and The Seekers' albums.
 However, Woodley's relationship with Simon had deteriorated and Woodley later struggled to get his share of the royalties—his songwriting credit on "Cloudy" was omitted from the release of Parsley, Sage, Rosemary and Thyme.
 Woodley and Simon stopped working together due to the mentioned royalty problems and creative differences, and the collaborations ended after that.